 - Ground beef: We give you a lot of control over how you would like your sides to be butchered, by filling out our cut sheet, and we are happy to guide you in making your selections.
-Around 40% of your meat will go into ground and stewing beef — and any cuts that you don’t select will go into ground beef.
+Around 40% of your meat will go into ground and stewing beef — and any cuts that you don’t select on your cut sheet will add to that amount.
 While everybody raves about the quality of our ground beef, we don’t want you to be disappointed by getting too much of it.
 So please make sure you choose as many steaks, roasts, and other cuts as you will enjoy.

 - Colour: Another big difference in our beef is the dry ageing — we hang each side in carefully controlled conditions for three weeks, before we butcher it into individual cuts.
 This concentrates the flavour, and helps break down any tough connective tissues.
 You’ll see the difference immediately in the colour of your packaged cuts, which will be a deep red, slightly tinged with purple.
 And you’ll experience the difference when you taste it, with its rich concentrated taste profile.
 When cooked, any rare areas will have a rich red tone, without any purplish hue.

 - Care in cooking: If you aren’t already experienced with pasture-raised beef, it does take a little more care to cook to perfection.
 We always recommend cooking it medium-rare, and never past medium, or you may find that it gets less tender than you might like.
 For the very best results, please read our chef’s guide on the reverse sear method, which will give you restaurant-quality results at home, with very little extra effort.